Skip to content

 Read-only: no.

 Two-step write tool.
 First call without confirm_token returns a dry-run preview + a 60-second token.
 Second call with the same arguments + confirm_token applies the change.
-On success: {status: "ok", alert_id, assigned_to_user_id, assigned_to_email}.
+On success: {status: "ok", alert_id, assigned_to_user_id, assigned_to_email} (assigned_to_user_id and assigned_to_email are null when cleared).

 Parameters